omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 [[img2img.gif]]

 1. Select the portion of the image to be used as a sample
-2. Select img2img mode and adjust the parameters (denoising strenght especially)
+2. Select img2img mode and adjust the parameters (denoising strength especially)
 3. Press Generate img2img
 4. (optional) use the Viewer to select which images to keep in case of multiple image generation